Adela Ben-Yakar

 Adela Ben-Yakar is an Israeli biomedical engineer who is the Harry Jr. L. Kent Endowed Professor in the Department of Biomedical Engineering at the University of Texas at Austin.
-Her research uses the tools of photonics to address challenges in medical diagnostics and therapeutics.
+Her research focus on developing advanced laser and imaging technologies for medical and therapeutic uses.
+Her work includes laser microsurgery, brain imaging, and optical and microfluidic systems required to study organisms.
+Her research is paired with applications in nerve regeneration, cancer diagnosis, and neurodegenerative diseases.
 She is a Fellow of SPIE, Optica and the American Institute for Medical and Biological Engineering.

 Early life and education

 Ben-Yakar has always been interested in space exploration, and wanted to be an astronaut as a child.
 Ben-Yakar studied aeronautical engineering at Technion – Israel Institute of Technology, where she earned a master's degree.
 She moved to the United States for graduate research, embarking on a doctoral program at Stanford University.
 Her research studied transverse jets in supersonic crossflows, a critical aspect to the design of hypersonic air-breathing propulsion engines.
 During her PhD she combined space studies with photonics.
 She combined planar laser-induced fluorescence and ultrafast framing rate schileren imaging, and propose improved injection schemes for flame holding.
 After earning her doctorate, she remained at Stanford as a postdoctoral researcher.